git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push-I-&-II.md

 ## Preferences Dialog

-You can set several preferences which are stored when you exit Bitwig.
+You can set several preferences which are stored when you exit the DAW.
 Note that some of them are not available via the Push controller.

 * Ribbon, Accent, Scale, VU meter and Pad sensitivity settings.
 * Option to convert the Poly Aftertouch of the pads to Channel Aftertouch or a CC.